KeithProcter/InvoluteGear/ReadMe.txt

 Load this script into RhinoCAD by selecting Tools/RhinoScript/Load.
-Choose the file from disk and click Add..
+Click Add... and choose the script file from disk.
-To execute go Tools/RhinoScript/Run and select the Main function
+To execute go Tools/RhinoScript/Run and select the InvoluteGear function